Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids

-{\em Introduction.} Recent advances in the fabrication of ultraclean two-dimensional materials create interaction-dominated electron gases~\cite{dejong95,buhmann02,bandurin16,crossno16,moll16,nam17,krishnakumar17,gooth18,gusev18,bandurin18,braem18,berdyugin19,gallagher19,sulpizio19}.
+{\em Introduction.} Recent advances in the fabrication of ultraclean two-dimensional (2D) materials create interaction-dominated electron gases~\cite{dejong95,buhmann02,bandurin16,crossno16,moll16,nam17,krishnakumar17,gooth18,gusev18,bandurin18,braem18,berdyugin19,gallagher19,sulpizio19}.
 As the temperature is increased to a sizable fraction of the Fermi temperature $T_{\rm F}$ in these materials, there is a crossover from a ballistic or diffusive transport regime to a hydrodynamic regime, where electron-electron interactions dominate over scattering from disorder and phonons.
-The change in the relaxation mechanism has a profound impact on the transport properties: For example, the characteristic relaxation time $\tau$ in Ohm's law \mbox{$\sigma = n e^2 \tau/m^*$} diverges since binary collisions are not able to relax the total charge current.
-Transport is instead set by the shear viscosity \mbox{$\eta \sim \tau_{\rm FL}$}, which diverges at low temperature with the Fermi-liquid lifetime as \mbox{$\tau_{\rm FL} \sim (T_{\rm F}/T)^2$}~\cite{baym04,giuliani05,pines18,giuliani82,zheng96,li13,dassarma21,gran23}.
-This characteristic quadratic temperature dependence reflects a phase-space constraint where only quasiparticles close to the Fermi surface interact, and the expectation is that this Fermi-liquid scaling sets the temperature dependence of all relaxation times (excluding conserved modes like the current mode).
+The change in the relaxation mechanism has a profound impact on the transport properties: For example, the characteristic relaxation time $\tau$ in Ohm's law \mbox{$\sigma = n e^2 \tau/m^*$} diverges since binary collisions cannot relax the total charge current.
+Transport is instead set by the shear viscosity \mbox{$\eta \sim \tau_{\rm FL}$}, which diverges at low temperatures with the Fermi liquid (FL) lifetime as \mbox{$\tau_{\rm FL} \sim (T_{\rm F}/T)^2$}~\cite{baym04,giuliani05,pines18,giuliani82,zheng96,li13,dassarma21,gran23}.
+This characteristic quadratic temperature dependence reflects a phase-space constraint where only quasiparticles close to the Fermi surface interact, and a common expectation is that this FL scale sets the temperature dependence of all relaxation times (excluding conserved modes like the current mode).